GiuseppeIncardona9/GiuseppeIncardona9.github.io/_pages/about.md

 ---
 👨‍💻 I am a Business Analytics postgraduate student at Bayes Business School (formerly CASS)

 📚 I am currently working towards my master's research project, which involves developing an identity resolution framework.
-This framework matches over 1.1 million Linux Kernel emails to contributors using ML and NLP, crafting algorithms that analyze coding styles and discussion patterns to enhance contributor identification in large-scale open-source project
+This framework matches over 1.1 million Linux Kernel emails to contributors using ML and NLP, crafting algorithms that analyse coding styles and discussion patterns to enhance contributor identification in large-scale open-source project

 🏆 I am the recipient of the 'Management & Marketing School Prize for the best undergraduate project' at the University of Greenwich and hold professional certifications in Microsoft Office Specialist: Word Expert and Excel Expert (Office 2019)